RpNation/discourse-rpn-bbcode/README.md

 Ⓜ️ = BBCode dropped in favor of Markdown Equvilient.
 In the case of Media & Embeds use Discourse iframe whitelisting, since that is what Challenge and GDOcs technically did in xF.

-🚧 = In progress or needs CSS
+🚧 = In progress or needs CSS.

-✔️ = Complete
+✔️ = Complete.

 ⌨️ = BBCode dropped in favor of HTML Equvilient.

+🎉 = Powered by official Discourse Addon.

 |              Text Formating              | Layout & Design |    Media & Embeds    |      Aesthetics      |
 | :--------------------------------------: | :-------------: | :------------------: | :------------------: |